The internet is full of articles on how to clean electric grills.

 Step 2: Let the griddle cool down for five to ten minutes.

-Step 3: Use a paper towel to remove oil, grease, burned food from the electric griddle surface.
+Step 3: Use a paper towel to remove oil, grease, and burned food from the electric griddle surface.

 Step 4: Pour a small amount (1 tbsp at a time) of hot water on the griddle.